mserajnik/vmangos-deploy/README.md

 #### Cloning the repository and adjusting the VMaNGOS configuration

-First, clone the repository and create copies of the provided example configuration files:
+First, clone the repository and create copies of the provided VMaNGOS example configuration files:

 ```sh